tu2/test_md/README.md

-# Github and markdown test  :mask:
+# Github and markdown test

 **Learn and practice github and markdown!**